haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 In other words, it means all exported functions **must** properly set all required capabilities on Rust side.
 This makes a lot of sense: even if we allow other language to do it, how do they know how to do it correctly?

-The problem here is already existing FFI-exported functions - every singly one will get broken as soon as some of the more contagious capabilities get introduced (like `alloc`).
+The problem here is already existing FFI-exported functions - every single one will get broken as soon as some of the more contagious capabilities get introduced (like `alloc`).
 Some cases may require creating extra wrappers as well.